 Catchy Tune Creator & Music-Man

-While some of the kiddos think Kip sports black and white stripes and sits behind a grand piano singing “Zebra, Zebra”, he’s actually most commonly seen behind a violin or piano performing with the illustrious ensemble Ethel, the trail-blazing, NY based string quartet accoladed worldwide for redefining contemporary concert music as we know it.
+While some of the kiddos think Kip sports black and white stripes and sits behind a grand piano singing “Zebra, Zebra”, he’s actually most commonly seen behind a violin or piano performing with the illustrious ensemble Ethel, the trail-blazing, New York-based string quartet accoladed worldwide for redefining contemporary concert music as we know it.
 (Their debut album, ETHEL, was a Billboard Best Recording.)
 A master of improvisation and all over good vibrations, we are convinced there is no crowd Kip cannot enchant, be it cave dwellers two miles inside Chom Ong Tai in Laos, nomadic Mongolian herders, or a large room of screaming child fans!
 With a voracious curiosity for life, Kip has called many countries home, and has near as many languages under his belt, among them English, Korean and French.
-We join him and his wife Noelle in welcoming their newest addition, Soren.
+We join him and his wife Noelle in welcoming their family’s newest addition, Soren.

 Daydreaming since grade school - and then experiencing a pivotal creative plunge into black and white photography in high school, our Visual Warrior Chris Alford unites abstract reveries with striking visuals.
-After time in the Navy which allowed him to call Sicily home for 2 years, Chris earned a certificate in filmmaking from the UCLA Extension program.
+After time in the Navy which allowed him to call Sicily home for two years, Chris earned a certificate in filmmaking from the UCLA Extension program.
 Today you can find him behind a lens bringing us breathtaking landscapes or working in post-production in L.A. assembling movies and TV shows into world languages.
 We call Chris our Visual Warrior as a life-filled combatant and recent survivor of cancer.
 Chris and Michelle’s families have been close for a whopping 35 years – and plan on doubling that and more.
 You can find some of Chris’ inspiration at https://chrismalford.com

 Avid lover of books, music and dance (with photography rising in status), Christian is the reason this team got together.
 Mommy was in short supply of resources to adequately expose him to the 3 languages he needed to speak to family (two of which she did not speak natively, one barely at all)…